-Add capabilities to your declarative agent
+Add capabilities and knowledge sources to your declarative agent

 Code interpreter